 a.
 Depart from me, all you workers of iniquity: It may be that the sin that led David into this chastisement was association with the ungodly.
 Here we see David acting consistently with his change of heart and telling all ungodly associates to depart.

 i.
 It is important to separate from ungodly associations.
 J. Edwin Orr describes some of the work among new converts in Halifax during the Second Great Awakening in Britain: “Among them was a boxer who had just won a money-prize and a belt.
 A crowd of his erstwhile companions stood outside the hall in order to ridicule him, and they hailed the converted boxer with a shout: ‘He’s getting converted!
 What about the belt?
 He’ll either have to fight for it or give it up!’
 The boxer retorted, ‘I’ll both give it up and you up!
 If you won’t go with me to heaven, I won’t go with you to hell!’
-He gave him the belt but persuaded some of them to accompany him to the services, where another was converted and set busily working.”
+He gave them the belt but persuaded some of them to accompany him to the services, where another was converted and set busily working.”

 i.
 Weeping has a voice before God.
 It isn’t that God is impressed by emotional displays, but a passionate heart impresses Him.
 David wasn’t afraid to cry before the LORD, and God honored the voice of his weeping.